 Ankle pain can cause constraints on both sports and daily activities.
 Ankle pain can be caused by a wide range of problems.
 The more common problem is due to ankle instability.
-The ankle, as with most joints in the body is stabilized and held in place by countless soft tissues, which include ligaments and tendons.
-When these ligaments or tendons become stretched or strained by constant actions or injury, they develop weakness and cause the ankle joint to become unstable.
+The ankle, as with most joints in the body is stabilised and held in place by countless soft tissues.
+These include ligaments and tendons.
+When these ligaments or tendons become stretched or strained by constant actions or injury, they develop weakness.
+This causes the ankle joint to become unstable.

 These weakened ligaments and tendons allows for increased motion in all directions across the ankle, causing weakness which may lead to ankle sprains.
 Any person having multiple ankle sprains in an individual ankle are an indication that the ankle joint is very unstable and may no longer be functioning appropriately.
 This requires treatment in the form of a biomechanical assessment, stretches and possible orthotic management to re-balance, support and stabilize the ankle joint.

 The first line of treatment for any ankle sprain is Rest, Ice, Compression and Elevation (RICE).
 Icing the ankle should be carried out no more than 10 minutes in every hour for the first 24 hours.
 Once swelling has reduced, rehabilitation should be sought.
 This can involve non-surgical intervention such as ankle bracing or strapping, where a brace or strapping is applied to the ankle during periods of increased activity.
 This functions as a bolster that supports the ankle and allows the ankle to function correctly.
 However this is not recommended as a long term treatment and you should not rely on this.